Tanzania entry requirements for Senegal passport holders

 Required for entry

-Yellow FeverRequired if arriving from a country with yellow fever risk (Senegal is endemic).
+Yellow FeverRequired if arriving from a yellow fever endemic country; Senegal is considered endemic, so a certificate is mandatory.

 Recommended vaccines